Daniel-VDM/Intro-CS-projects/Data_Structure/Blocks/Runnable/README.md

 If you want to run my code for yourself, execute the the Solver.class file via the terminal.

-Refer to the project prompt for full specification of the program.
+Reference the project prompt for full specification of the program.

 **An example would be something like this: "java Solver c52 50.52.goal" executed when in a directory with all of the contents of this folder**